Ada-Developers-Academy/ada-build/readme.md

 # Ada Developers Academy Jump Start Curriculum
 This repository contains the materials for the Jumpstart program as part of [Ada Developers Academy](http://adadevelopersacademy.org/).
-These materials are free and open to everyone.
-These materials and concepts will provide an introduction into programming tools, concepts and processes to assist in getting to the first step in your programming journey.

 ## [Preparing for Ada](./preparing-for-ada)
-These lessons will expose you to our core values, identify your learning styles, learn the art of problem solving.
+These lessons will expose you to our core values, help you identify your learning styles, and teach you the art of problem solving

 | Order | Lesson |
 | :--- | :--- |